 PAYE tax codes are made up of numbers followed by a letter.
 You have a tax code as part of the pay as you earn (PAYE) system.
-Your tax code tells HMRC how much tax you should be paying.
+Your tax code tells HM Revenue and Customs (HMRC) how much tax you should be paying.
 Your tax code can change at any time due to your circumstances.
-A tax code isn’t unique to each individual person; many people have the same tax code for example 1150L.
+A tax code isn’t unique to each individual person; many people have the same tax code for example 1185L.

 How to check your tax code

 The easiest way for you to check your tax code is to have a look at your payslip.
 It will also be on the P60 you get after the end of the tax year and P45 if you change jobs.

 Each tax code letter has a specific meaning:

 L – You are entitled to the standard tax-free personal allowance (see below for more information)

 M – You have received a 10% Transfer of your partners Personal Allowance (Read how tax affects marriage allowance)